jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 {% include_relative Include-Backing-Up.md %}

 - Headless Servers do not use `.ini` files.
 All configuration is given as command line options.
-If you are running a server in GUI mode, it will store its configuration (after reading any command line options on start) in the file `Jamululsserver.ini`
+If you are running a server in GUI mode, it will store its configuration (after reading any command line options on start) in the `Jamululsserver.ini` file.

 ## Troubleshooting